sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/prepostscript/index.md

       // Go to Wikipedias login URL
       return driver.get('https://en.wikipedia.org/w/index.php?title=Special:UserLogin&returnto=Main+Page')
         .then(() => {
-          // Since 7.0 we use Selenium pageLoadStrategy none
-          // meaning you will be in control right after the navigation
-          // so we need to wait until the page has finished loading
-          // in this case we waith for the login element but you could
-          // also wait for onload to happen. driver.wait(until.elementLocated(By.id('wpName1')), 5000);

           // You need to find the form, the login input fields and the
           // password field.
 Just add you name and password and submit the form
           // For more docs, checkout the NodeJS Selenium version